Komiti Skopje: History

-There is no city in Macedonia or ex-Yugoslavia, which 'KOMITI' have not visited.
+There is no city in North Macedonia or ex-Yugoslavia, which 'KOMITI' have not visited.
 The largest away travel was in the year 1992 with about 900 supporters in Bitola for the league match between Pelister Bitola and Vardar Skopje.
 Also 'KOMITI' have made numerous away trips in Europe, like Bordeaux, Halmstad, Brussels, Valencia, Vienna, Bucharest, Kyiv, Southampton, Rome and Gent.
 Not to forget is the away game on 3 September 2000 in Bratislava at the international match between Slovakia and Macedonia.
-Worth mentioning is that, one week before the match, in the Slovakian media it was reported that one of the largest and strongest Ultra groups would come from the Balkans to the match.
+One week before the match, in the Slovakian media it was reported that one of the largest and strongest Ultra groups would come from the Balkans to the match.
 The Slovakian police was also already informed, about what happened two weeks before in the city derby between Vardar and Sloga Jugomagnat in the Macedonian league and therefore sent a special-police force into the stadium.
 During the second minute of the game started the inevitable argument with the cops, what followed was a scene of police brutality.
 The last big away travel in Europe was on 17 July 2004 during the Intertoto Cup match between Schalke 04 and Vardar Skopje.
-'KOMITI' also have active members outside of Macedonia, in places like Australia, America, Sweden and Germany (Frankfurt, Duesseldorf, Bremen or Nuremberg).
+'KOMITI' also have active members outside North Macedonia, in places like Australia, the United States, Sweden and Germany (Frankfurt, Duesseldorf, Bremen or Nuremberg).
 These help them particularly with away games of FK Vardar or the Macedonian national team.

 On 27 April 2002 'Komiti' celebrated their 15-years of existence, also on that date it was the anniversary of the golden generation of FK Vardar in 1987 with players such as Darko Pancev, Ilija Najdoski, Vasil Ringov, Boban Babunski, Dragan Kanatlarovski and many more, which won the championship in the Yugoslav league.
 The spectacle at the 'Gradski' stadium in Skopje attracted about 30,000 spectators.
 At the beginning of the second half and at the end of the game, 'Komiti' made the traditional pyro show with smoke bombs, flares and Bengal fires.
-Five years later, they celebrated their 20th anniversary at a friendly match between Vardar and Partizan with another impressive pyro show.
+Five years later, they celebrated their 20th anniversary at a friendly match between Vardar and Partizan with another pyro show.

-'KOMITI' have no friends in the Macedonian scene, because their slogan is: “Alone against all”.
+'KOMITI' have no friends in Macedonian sport scene, because their slogan is: “Alone against all”.
 Except for the good relationship with 'Vojvodi' from Tetovo, the relationships with the other groups is not so good.
 There are the most frequent arguments with the groups of the so-called 'Sverceri' (smugglers) of the city rival Sloga Jugomagnat, with 'Majmuni' from Pobeda Prilep and especially their biggest rivals Čkembari from Pelister Bitola.
 It is interesting that they were in alliance with Lozari from Kavadarci who are then left the 'Komiti' and teamed up with the Komiti's biggest rivals Čkembari.